dereulenspiegel/PulseSonos/README.md

 $ npm install -g
 ```

-On linux machines, there are dependencies for `libavahi-compat-libdnssd-dev libasound2-dev` packages.
+On linux machines, there are dependencies for `libavahi-compat-libdnssd-dev libasound2-dev libpulse-dev` packages.
 On distributions with `apt`...
 ```
-$ sudo apt-get install libavahi-compat-libdnssd-dev libasound2-dev
+$ sudo apt-get install libavahi-compat-libdnssd-dev libasound2-dev libpulse-dev
 ```

 Example usage